How long will Austria retain its unusually permissive attitude to smoking in bars and cafes?

 A non-smoker myself, I have never been much of an activist on the subject.
 When people ask “do you mind if I smoke?” my answer is invariably “go ahead”.

-But – as with smoking in buses, or pubs – customs change.
+But – as with smoking in buses – customs change.

 I recently visited a cafe I was planning to review for my “Best Vienna Cafes” page.
 It was a Vienna classic and featured in the bible of Vienna cafes, Melange der Poesie.

 When I arrived, it looked cool.
-But on walking in, I was enveloped in a dense cloud of cigarette smoke.
-I and my companion – also someone relaxed about smokers – walked around hoping to find a corner where the intensity of the smoke was tolerable; but gave up.
+But on walking in, I was enveloped in a cloud of cigarette smoke.
+I walked around hoping to find a corner where the intensity of the smoke was tolerable; but gave up.

 A cafe nearby beckoned.
-We entered optimistically.
+I entered optimistically.
 Just two people were smoking.
 The smoke was less dense than in the first cafe, but still too much.
-We sat outside.
+I sat outside.

 In Austria, the issue of a smoking ban has become political.
-In 2017, the newly-elected government withdrew a plan to ban smoking in all restaurants, bars, discos and pubs due to enter into force in May 2018.
+In 2017, the newly-elected government withdrew a plan to ban smoking in all restaurants, bars, discos and pubs due to enter into force in May 2018 because one of the coalition parties, the Freedom Party, opposed the ban.

 Pro-smoking campaigners have, with some success, identified the issue with individual freedoms; and attempts to ban smoking with the “nanny state”.
-I remember a leading left-winger telling me he would be prepared to vote for a right-wing party because that party opposed a cigarette ban.
+I remember a leading left-winger, author of a recent much-lauded novel, telling me he would be prepared to vote for the Freedom Party because it opposed a cigarette ban.

-Last week, when I discussed my blog “The 3 greatest Vienna cafes???” with a dear friend of mine who is a smoker, she said that she would never visit the Cafe Hawelka because it had banned smoking.
+When I discussed my blog “The 3 greatest Vienna cafes???” with a dear friend who is a smoker and cancer sufferer, she said that she would never visit the Cafe Hawelka because it had banned smoking.

 The “individual freedoms” argument has some logic.
-Conversely, one may argue that non-smokers, or bar and restaurant staff, should have freedom not to be in a smoky atmosphere.
+Conversely, one may argue that bar and restaurant staff should have freedom not to work in a smoky atmosphere.

-People have a different attitude to music at Vienna’s wonderful open-air swimming pools.
-Most ban visitors from playing music because it bothers other people.
+People have a different attitude at Vienna’s wonderful open-air swimming pools, where visitors are banned from playing music because it bothers other people.
 I recently observed two tough-looking lads settling down on the grass at the Krapfenwaldbad, getting out a loudspeaker, and turning up the volume.
-Within seconds a woman nearby had got up and asked them to “turn the music down, or preferably, off”.
+Within seconds, a woman nearby had got up and asked them to “turn the music down, or preferably, off”.
 Meekly, the young men complied.

 Whether to ban smoking in Austria is entirely a matter for Austrians.
-But I fear I will be tending to avoid cafes and restaurants where smoking is permitted, both for the sake of my health and to avoid my hair and clothes picking up the smell of second-hand smoke.
+But I avoid cafes and restaurants where smoking is permitted, both for the sake of my health and to avoid my hair and clothes picking up the smell of second-hand smoke.

 Meanwhile, smoking has been banned on the Vienna public transport system for years.
 On 1 September the U6 metro line went one step further and introduced a ban on eating food – on the grounds that the smell was offensive to other passengers.